pipelinelabo/datalaiq-wiki/migrate/migrate.md

 It specifies:

-* Data should be ingested to the Gravwell indexer at `192.168.1.50:4023`, using `IngestSecrets` as the token to authenticate with Gravwell.
+* Data should be ingested to the DatalaiQ indexer at `192.168.1.50:4023`, using `IngestSecrets` as the token to authenticate with DatalaiQ.
 * There is a Splunk server at `splunk.example.org` which can be accessed using the given token (the token has been shortened for this document).
-* It should pull `auth.log`, `auth.log.1`, `auth.log.2` and so on from `/var/log` and ingest each line as an entry, using the Gravwell tag "auth".
+* It should pull `auth.log`, `auth.log.1`, `auth.log.2` and so on from `/var/log` and ingest each line as an entry, using the DatalaiQ tag "auth".

 The sections on migrating files and migrating Splunk data have detailed descriptions of the configuring each migration type; see below.